Zimbabwe Tours & Package Trips

 Frequently asked questions about our Zimbabwe safari tours

-Will I see Victoria Falls?
+Will I see Victoria Falls as part of my Zimbabwe package?

 All of our Zimbabwe tours visit Victoria Falls, with the majority starting or ending in the town named after the famous waterfall.
 Some of our tours include entry and activities at the falls, whilst on others this is optional, but you will always have time to visit if you wish.
 You can find details about what is included in each tour on the relevant webpage.